mrdev5771/Mr-Dev-Bot-Framework-MDFW/README.md

 - Fun commands
 - Games
 - Quotes
-- And more...
+- And more

-The command system also contains a large collection of commands originally developed for my Messenger bot and adapted into the Discord framework.
+Many commands originated from the original Messenger bot architecture and were later adapted into the Discord framework.

 ---

-# How the AI State Works

-MDFW does not rely solely on previous messages to maintain conversational continuity.

-The framework can process conversations and extract structured information that can become part of the AI's long-term state.

-A simplified representation looks like:

-    Conversation
-          │
-          ▼
-    Knowledge Extraction
-          │
-          ├── Memory
-          ├── Profile
-          ├── Goals
-          ├── Timeline
-          ├── Running Jokes
-          ├── Emotion
-          └── Relationship
-          │
-          ▼
-    Persistent State
-          │
-          ▼
-    Context + Behavioral Processing
-          │
-          ▼
-    Prompt Construction
-          │
-          ▼
-    AI Response

-This allows the AI to build continuity across conversations instead of starting from a blank state every time.
+# What Makes MDFW Different?

+Most Discord bots execute commands.

+MDFW is designed to build conversations.

+The interesting part isn't simply connecting an AI model to Discord.

+The interesting part is everything built around the model:

+**Memory.**

+**Profile.**

+**Context.**

+**Goals.**

+**Timeline.**

+**Emotion.**

+**Relationships.**

+**Behavior.**

+These systems work together to give the AI persistent conversational state instead of treating every message as completely independent.

 ---

 # Philosophy

-Most Discord bots execute commands.

-MDFW tries to build conversations.

-The AI is designed to maintain a consistent identity, remember relevant interactions, adapt its tone, develop running jokes, understand conversational context, and change its behavior based on accumulated state.

-The framework is not trying to make the AI simply _know more_.
+MDFW is not primarily trying to make the AI know more information.

-It is trying to make the AI **behave more consistently over time**.
+It is trying to make the AI **behave more consistently over time.**

+A conversation should be able to influence future conversations.

+A user's goals should not disappear after one session.

+Important events should have a place in the user's timeline.

+Running jokes should be capable of returning naturally.

+The AI should be able to distinguish between different users.

+And persistent information should be used selectively rather than blindly inserted into every response.

 ---

-# What Makes MDFW Different

-If I had to summarize MDFW in one sentence, it wouldn't be:

-> "Advanced Discord bot."

-I'd say:

-> **A Discord AI framework that tries to model personality and conversational behavior instead of treating every message independently.**

-The important part isn't simply connecting an AI model to Discord.

-The interesting part is everything built around the model.

-Memory.

-Personality.

-Context.

-Relationships.

-Emotion.

-Behavior.

-And the systems that connect them together.

----

 # Current Status

-**MDFW v2.0.0**
+## MDFW v2.0.0

 The framework is actively under development.

-Version 2 introduces persistent MongoDB-backed state and expands the conversational architecture with structured memory, knowledge extraction, profile processing, emotional and relationship systems, timelines, goals, trust-related state, and behavioral processing.
+V2 introduces:

+- MongoDB-backed persistent state
+- Structured memory
+- Knowledge extraction
+- Knowledge validation
+- Knowledge routing
+- User profiles
+- Persistent goals
+- Timeline events
+- Emotional state
+- Relationship state
+- Running-joke detection
+- Context-aware conversational processing

-The framework is functional, but many systems are still being refined and expanded.
+The architecture is functional, but several systems are still being tested and refined.

-Future development will focus on improving the reliability, depth, and interaction between these systems rather than simply adding more features.
+Current development is focused on improving the reliability and interaction between existing systems rather than simply adding more features.

 ---